-Princess Alice stayed in Greece until mid-1967, but still traveled around the world to raise money for her cause.
+Princess Alice remained in Greece until mid-1967 but still traveled the world to raise money for her cause.

-However, after the April 21 coup and the establishment of the colonels’ dictatorship, her son Philip, who was now the husband of the Queen of England, asked his mother to return to her homeland.
+However, after the April 21st coup and the establishment of the colonels’ dictatorship, her son, Philip, who was now the husband of the Queen of England, asked his mother to return to her homeland.

 She died on December 5, 1969 at the advanced age of 84.
-She left no possessions whatsoever behind her, as she had given everything she had ever owned to the needy.
+She left no possessions whatsoever behind, as she had given everything she had ever owned to the needy.